kimwalisch/primecount/lib/primesieve/doc/C_Examples.md

 # Minimal CMake project file

-If you wish to build your C program (named ```primes.c```) using CMake, then you can use the minimal ```CMakeLists.txt``` below.
-Note that this requires that [libprimesieve is installed](https://github.com/kimwalisch/primesieve#installation) on your CMake has the advantage that you don't need to specify the libprimesieve include path and the ```-lprimesieve``` linker option when building your project.
+If you want to build your C program (named ```primes.c```) using CMake, then you can use the minimal ```CMakeLists.txt``` below.
+Note that this requires that [libprimesieve is installed](https://github.com/kimwalisch/primesieve#installation) on your system.
+Using CMake has the advantage that you don't need to specify the libprimesieve include path and the ```-lprimesieve``` linker option when building your project.

 ```CMake
 # File: CMakeLists.txt